Six Hours Earlier Across Town

 “Spit it out.”
 Rose spoke over her shoulder while rearranging the ugly whatnots.

 “What?”
-My response sounded like a strangled squawk.
+It came out like a strangled squawk.

 “I know we’ve only been dating a few weeks but well…something happened.”
 Tiffany moved her hand over her flat belly.

 All the air in my longs kind of whooshed out of me.
 I struggled to smile.

 No, not that.
 Please, not that.